ravendraksingh/HRMS-Backend/sql/SETUP_INSTRUCTIONS.md

 # Database Setup Instructions

-This document provides instructions for setting up the EMS Backend database from scratch using the consolidated schema files.
+This document provides instructions for setting up the HRMS Backend (Human Resource Management System - Backend) database from scratch using the consolidated schema files.

 ## Overview